Here’s Our Rant About Cassava Sciences Inc. (SAVA)

 SAVA’s Market Performance

-SAVA stocks went down by -1.57% for the week, with a monthly jump of 160.09% and a quarterly performance of 564.30%, while its annual performance rate touched 696.75%.
-The volatility ratio for the week stands at 9.83% while the volatility levels for the past 30 days are set at 27.35% for Cassava Sciences Inc..
-The simple moving average for the period of the last 20 days is -2.20% for SAVA stocks with a simple moving average of 361.02% for the last 200 days.
+SAVA stocks went up by 0.97% for the week, with a monthly jump of 16.18% and a quarterly performance of 573.35%, while its annual performance rate touched 970.99%.
+The volatility ratio for the week stands at 15.39% while the volatility levels for the past 30 days are set at 14.80% for Cassava Sciences Inc..
+The simple moving average for the period of the last 20 days is 2.79% for SAVA stocks with a simple moving average of 324.44% for the last 200 days.

 Analysts’ Opinion of SAVA